LukasWoodtli/WebPage/content/seven_concurrency_models.md

 *"Intrinsic locks are convenient but limited."*

-- *"There is no way to interrupt a thread that’s blocked as a result of trying to acquire an intrinsic lock."*
+- *"There is no way to interrupt a thread that's blocked as a result of trying to acquire an intrinsic lock."*
 - *"There is no way to time out while trying to acquire an intrinsic lock."*
-- *"There’s exactly one way to acquire an intrinsic lock: a synchronized block."*
+- *"There's exactly one way to acquire an intrinsic lock: a synchronized block."*

 Synchronized block: